Taira Lab - Computational and Data-Driven Fluid Dynamics Group

 This collaborative project examines the complex post-stall wake behind wings with sweep and taper through simulations, experiments, and theory.

-Suppression of High-Speed Cavity Flows
+Control of High-Speed Cavity Flows

 Support: AFOSR